Outlook is Not Connecting to Exchange Server? Fix it Quickly

 You may switch to an alternative means of communication while you try on the fixes we have assembled for you.
 However, the biggest hurdle is determining what causes the connection to drop in the first place.

-Why Outlook is Not Connecting to Exchange Server?
+Why is Outlook Not Connecting to the Exchange Server?

-On-Premise Exchange Server is too old (2003 or earlier): The Outlook client you have on your system only works with up to a certain Exchange Server version.
-If this goes beyond the capabilities of your Outlook client then you won’t be able to connect.
+On-premise Exchange Server is too old (2003 or earlier): The Outlook client on your system only works with up to a certain Exchange Server version.
+If this goes beyond the capabilities of your Outlook client, then you won’t be able to connect.

 Log in with faulty credentials: This is perhaps the most common cause.
 Users in a rush may type in the wrong email ID/password or even the Exchange Server details they are supposed to connect with.

 Outlook is in Offline mode: This special feature of Outlook clients allows users to work when they are facing connection issues.
 The problem is if this is enabled Outlook app won’t even bother to try a connection request.
-So users who forgot that they had turned on this setting face a non-connection error.
+So, users who forget that they had turned on this setting face a non-connection error.

 The Exchange Server is unavailable: The system hosting the server may go offline.
 Due to a cyber attack, emergency maintenance, etc.